dpcmu/dpcmu.github.io/docs/calendar.md

-Acknowledgement: Some of course materials are based on those developed by Gautam Kamath, Jonathan Ullman, and Adam Smith.
+Acknowledgement: Some of course materials are based on those developed by Gautam Kamath, Jonathan Ullman, Adam Smith, and Aaron Roth.

 ## Deadlines
 TBA